 Use these links to access practice aptitude tests and personality questionnaires.

 MyCareerHub has a number of practice aptitude tests and career assessments.
-These include:
+These have been devised by AssessmentDay and include:

 SHL - widely used by UK graduate employers.
 Includes background information on tests and testing procedure, and sample questions for both personality and ability tests.
 You will need to register (free) to then access longer practice questions.